cartovarc/cartovarc/README.md

 </p>
 <br/><br/>

-- 🔭 I’m currently working on an drone aerial surveillance software solution
+- 🔭 I’m currently working as a full stack developer
-- 🌱 I’m currently learning Kubernetes and Docker
+- 🌱 I’m currently learning iOS and WebRTC development
 - 👯 I’m looking to collaborate on developer tools for drones projects
-- 💬 Ask me about DJI SDK
 - 📫 How to reach me: you can reach me from the social media links above
-- 😄 Pronouns: he/him
 - ⚡ Languages: C, C++, Python, Java, Javascript